jondurrant/RP2350Touch2-8C-Exp/README.md

 BSP and LVGL are build as static libraries and linked to the binary.

+## Four Clock Demonstrations

+### Clock HM
+This is based on the LVGL Documentation Example and ported to this display.
+I don't like the way the hour hand jumps between digits.

+### Clock HfracM
+Fractional Hour hand movement on a hour and min clock face.

+### Clock HMS
+Adding seconds hand to the clock

+### Clock Backwards
+A bit of fun.
+Make the clockface backwards and run the hands backwards!

 ## Clone and Build
 I have used submodules for LVGL so please clone with the --recurse-submodules switch.